Iris Investigate User Guide¶

 - There is no support for certificate revocation in current certificate processing.

-- The quality and security of the checked server's SSL/TLS configuration is not checked: a server may have a valid certificate, but still have a weak SSL/TLS configuration.
+- The quality and security of the checked server's SSL/TLS configuration isn't checked: a server may have a valid certificate, but still have a weak SSL/TLS configuration.

 For example, consider the self-signed certificates from the SSL Organization "Internet Widgits Pty Ltd".

-The certs are self-signed, and cannot be trusted publicly, but Iris Investigate still collects and returns them.
+The certs are self-signed, and can't be trusted publicly, but Iris Investigate still collects and returns them.
 Some may find certificates of this sort to be useful indicators, notwithstanding their non-public-trust status.

 Iris query quotas and duplicate queries¶